The Chimera: The Greek Monster Challenging the Imaginable

 A Roman philosopher by the name of Pliny the Elder reasoned that the myth must’ve something to do with the volcanoes in the Lycia area in southwest Turkey.
 One of the volcanoes had permanent gas vents and later became known as Chimaera.
 So it’s not hard to see the connections there.

-Later accounts also related the story to the volcanic valley near Cragus, another mountain in modern day Turkey.
-Mount Cragus was connected to the events that were connected to the volcano Chimaera.
+Later accounts also related the story to the volcanic valley near Cragus, another mountain in modern-day Turkey.
+Mount Cragus was connected to the events related to the volcano Chimaera.
 The volcano is active to this day, and in ancient times the fires of Chimaera were used for navigation by sailors.

 Since all three animals that make up the hybrid monster lived in the area of Lycia, the combination of a goat, snake, and lion is a logical choice.
 The fact that volcanoes spit lava might explain the inclusion of the dragon.

-The son of Poseidon and the mortal Eurynome was a Greek hero and went by the name of Bellerophon.
-He was banned out of Corinth after he murdered his brother.
-He moved towards Argos, since king Proitos was still willing to take him in after all he did.
-However, Bellerophon would accidentally seduce his wife, queen Anteia.
+Bellerophon was a Greek hero and the son of Poseidon and the mortal Eurynome.
+He was banned from Corinth after he murdered his brother.
+He moved toward Argos since King Proitos was still willing to take him in after all he did.
+However, Bellerophon accidentally seduced his wife, queen Anteia.

 The hero Bellerophon was so thankful for being able to stay in Argos, however, that he would deny the presence of the queen.
 Anteia didn’t agree with it, so she made up a story about how Bellerophon tried to ravish her.
-Based on this, king Proitos sended him to the kingdom of Lycia to see the father of queen Ateia: king Iobates.
+Because of this, King Proitos sent him to the kingdom of Lycia to see the father of Queen Ateia: King Iobates.

 So, Bellerophon was told to deliver a message to the king of Lycea.
 But what he didn’t know was that this letter would contain his own death sentence.
 Indeed, the letter explained the situation and said that Iobates should kill Bellerophon.

-Why would you have to overthink whether you want to kill someone that touched your daughter in inappropriate ways?
-Well, Bellerophon was such a womanizer that he also fell in love with another daughter of king Iobates.
+Bellerophon fell in love with another daughter of King Iobates.
 His new flame went by the name of Philonoe.

 Because of the complex situation, the king of Lycea became frightened about the consequences of killing Bellerophon.
-After all, the Furies might not agree with his decision of eventually killing him.
+After all, the Furies might not agree with his decision to eventually kill him.

 The Compromise: Killing Chimera

 Chimera destroyed the surroundings of Lycia, leading to crop failure and a bunch of dead, innocent, people.
-Iobates asked Bellerophon to kill Chimera, assuming she would be first to kill him.
-But, if Bellerephon succeeded, he would be allowed to marry Philonoe.
+Iobates asked Bellerophon to kill Chimera, assuming she would be the first to kill him.
+But, if Bellerophon succeeded, he would be allowed to marry Philonoe.

 Off he went, into the mountains surrounding Lycia to search for the feared monster that was terrorizing the region.
-One of the people that lived in the outskirts of the city described how Chimera looked liked, something which Bellephron was unaware of at first.
-After he got an idea of how the monster looked, he prayed to the war goddess Athena for advice.
+One of the people living on the outskirts of the city described what Chimera looked like, something that Bellephron was unaware of at first.
+After he got an idea of how the monster looked, he prayed to Athena, the war goddess, for advice.

-And that’s what she gave him, in the form of a white horse with a winged body.
-Some of you might know him as Pegasus.
+And that’s what she gave him, in the form of a white horse with a winged body known as Pegasus.
 Athena gave him a type of rope and told Bellephron that he must catch the winged horse before he would leave to kill Chimera.
-So that’s what happened.

-Bellephron caught Pegasus and the hero mounted the horse.
-He flew it over the mountains that surrounded Lycea and didn’t stop until he found a three headed monster that was blazing fire.
+Bellerophon caught Pegasus and mounted the horse.
+He flew it over the mountains that surrounded Lycea and didn’t stop until he found a three-headed monster that was blazing fire.
 Eventually, Chimera was discovered by the hero Bellerophon and his winged horse.
 From the back of the Pegasus, he killed the monster with a spear.

 Although the story of Bellephron continues for a bit and ends tragically, the story of the Chimera ended right there and then.
 After Chimera was killed, she joined Cerberus and other such monsters at the entrance of the underworld to assist Hades, or Pluto as he was known to the Romans.